ManicodeSecurity/Defending-DevOps/007-Istio/lab.md

 ```

 ### Task 4: Build Egress Rules
-Lets build some rules to explict allow outbound egress traffic to only bit.ly.
+Lets build some rules to explicit allow outbound egress traffic to only bit.ly.
 This can be accomplished by using a `ServiceEntry`.
 Check out the file `link-unshorten-egress.yaml` located in the `istio-rules` directory and create it as follows:

 ```
 # In the manifests/istio-rules directory